jaydenhubb/Interactive-Quiz-Site/README.md

 # Interactive-Quiz-Site
-Just a random quize3 page to solidify my javascript knowledge.
+Just a random quiz single page site to solidify my javascript knowledge.
 I used bootstrap for styling(obviously)